Patient or Client mentioned that they didn’t get their reminder? Here’s how to look into this!

 If they are opted in, there’s a couple of ways to look into communication with a patient.

 First of all you are able view the email/electronic communication log with patients in the “messages” tab in their profile, you will be able to see whether the receipt was sent/delivered.
 This is also a helpful tool to see whether an email/text reminder was sent for an appointment in the event of a no-show.

 Here’s our Guide doc on the Message log, for further information on what those other statuses (delivered, sent, opened, bad_recipient, etc)

 You can also see some details of the reminder/notification history for a specific appointment by going to the appointment on the schedule and scrolling down to the “History & Status” area - click on it to open it up and then you can see the details.

 3️⃣ Is the reminder/notification type enabled in the settings?

-With a Full Access account, head to Settings > Reminders & Notifications and make sure that the master switch is on, or if you’re looking at the reminders– make sure the reminder is enabled.
+With a Full Access account, head to Settings > Reminders & Notifications and make sure that the primary switch is on, or if you’re looking at the reminders– make sure the reminder is enabled.